Get more information

 Cedar Rapids, IA 52402-4797

-• Hold a master's degree from a regionally accredited college or university or an equivalent degree from an accredited institution outside the United States.
+• Applicants must hold a master’s degree from a regionally accredited college or university or an equivalent degree from an accredited institution outside the United States.
 Documentation of degree equivalencies must be submitted by an agency authorized to do so.